lollerfirst/cashu-kvac/README.md

   - $C_a$ (Randomized Amount Commitment) is chosen as the nullifier

 ### Range proofs
+Implementations:
-Range proofs are implemented as [BULLETPROOFS](https://eprint.iacr.org/2017/1066.pdf), from which the next logical improvement will be  [BULLETPROOFS++](https://eprint.iacr.org/2022/510.pdf) arithmetic circuits.
+* [BULLETPROOFS](https://eprint.iacr.org/2017/1066.pdf), from which the next logical improvement will be  [BULLETPROOFS++](https://eprint.iacr.org/2022/510.pdf) arithmetic circuits.
+* *(Not yet implemented)* [SHARP](https://eprint.iacr.org/2022/1153.pdf) which would improve creation/verification time tenfold.
+There are some different flavours of sharp, some of which make use of hidden order groups.